Programming-from-A-to-Z/A2Z-F25/02-word-counting/README.md

 - Name - [what is the title of your assignment?](url)
 - Fiona - [Word Counting for 7 Days Meal Plan](https://www.notion.so/Assignment-2-Word-Counting-26d701873e07804fb8b9ee0e9a19f5fe?source=copy_link)
+- Billy - [The only Indonesian text you'll read here] (https://billybil30itpday.notion.site/Computational-Text-Week-2-270edbdaee0280d19185c1543d1a26a1)

 ## Emoji Key for Video Tutorials, Readings, and more